-Deploy and use an environment that supports continuous build and test automation
+Deploy and use a continuous build and test automation environment

 This topic describes how to deploy and use an environment that supports continuous build and test automation.

 Cloud deployment of virtual machines (VMs) requires a Microsoft Azure DevOps subscription.